cubicap/Jaculus-dcore/README.md

-# Jaculus-device - Library for creating Jaculus devices.
+# Jaculus-device-core - Core library for creating new Jaculus devices.

-Jaculus-device is a core library that provides the necessary functionality for running and uploading JavaScript code on the device.
+Jaculus-device-core provides the core functionality necessary for defining a Jaculus device.

 To create a port of Jaculus for a new device, it is necessary to implement a Duplex stream interface for controlling the device and write hardware bindings to use